Integrating biophysics and the gut microbiota.

 I am developing a microfluidic system to test how chemical and osmotic perturbations affect gut microbe species in the absence of host interactions.
 The ability to monitor the real-time dynamics of a complex microbial community during physical perturbations will allow us to characterize relevant members and key metabolic pathways involved during disruption of the normal equilibrium.
 To achieve fine-scale microfluidic control we use an Elveflow controller.

-Mechanical properties of the mucosal layer can apply selective growth pressures to the microbiota involving entire macromolecular complexes such as the cell wall and membrane.
+Mechanical properties of the mucosal layer can apply selective growth pressures to gut microbes involving entire macromolecular complexes such as the cell wall and membrane.
 Therefore, I am interested in studying how the host creates a primary line of defense by establishing and shedding mechanical barriers such as the intestinal mucus, whose physical and chemical characteristics select for a specific and stable set of commensal microbes.
-We are performing micro and macro rheology on mouse colon sections in collaboration with the Fuller lab at Stanford.
+We are performing microrheology on mucus and assaying the effects of changes in mechanical properties to microbes in collaboration with the Spakowitz lab at Stanford.